FOSS Governance and Blockchain Networks

 Beyond traditional FOSS governance, however, blockchain communities are in uncharted territory.
 Some are opting for minimal decision-making and change, bowing to the prescriptions of the initial designers of their system; others aim for maximal adaptability to take advantage of changing technological and market opportunities; some are comfortable starting out centralized, while committing to strive for more decentralization later down the road; others try to empower a broad range of stakeholders within an elaborate system of checks and balances; and still others seek to automate as many processes as possible to keep their system operational even without constant human involvement.

 All these experiments will allow different communities to iterate towards governance structures best suited to their needs.
-In doing so, they will be guided by the values and principles that leading “network politicians” succeed in mobilizing support and resources for.
+In doing so, they will be guided by the values and principles that leading ‘network politicians’ succeed in mobilizing support and resources for.
 But applying best practices from traditional FOSS governance in the context of blockchain networks and dapps is just one aspect of a much bigger topic.
 The economic and administrative systems that humans are building with information technology are changing the fundamental structure of society and have important implications for political agency and organization.
-So the topic that I intend to focus on next is how these emerging systems fit into the broader landscape of digital governance as the information technology revolution continues to unfold.
+A topic that I intend to focus on next is how these emerging systems fit into the broader landscape of digital governance as the information technology revolution continues to unfold (see here and here).